Actualiser son savoir-faire pour progresser avec des chevaux mieux dans leur tête et dans leur corps – c’est l’objectif de cette page

 Les webinars de cette vétérinaire sont très appliqués, ils permettent de comprendre les compensations, des enchaînements de cause à effet dans le développement de problèmes locomoteurs etc., la biomécanique, etc

-• Ann Marie Hancock DVM talks about Head Shaking Syndrome Extraits: a lot of trigeminal horses they don’t have that safe secure painless feeling any more, they are in the sympathetic system.
-Any time you have immobility you have local sympathetic tone , eg if a part of the spine that does not move they have increased local sympathetic tone, same with inflammation.
+- Ann Marie Hancock DVM talks about Head Shaking Syndrome Extraits: a lot of trigeminal horses don’t have that safe secure painless feeling any more, they are in the sympathetic system.
+Any time you have immobility you have local sympathetic tone, eg. if a part of the spine does not move (correctly) they have increased local sympathetic tone, same with inflammation.
 54:15 a lot of our horses live with a lot of immobile zones in their body, this is why they are in this sympathetic activation.
 Then their whole body is in a sympathetic state.
 If we numb through habituation or desensitisation, instead of going into ventral vagal you go into freeze, you don’t fix the problem you just numb it.
-And then you have gastric ulcers etc, you can’t heal, you really have to be in the ventral vagal to be in healing.
-We want them to yawn and lick and chewing.
+And then you have gastric ulcers etc., you can’t heal, you really have to be in the ventral vagal to be in healing.
+We want them to yawn and lick and chew.
 This is where true health is.
 If we want them to be healthy and last and perform for a long time.
 The conventional treatments are not treating where the problem is.
 There is a stress in the system, we wan’t to calm the system, start with some poly vagal, with behavioural techniques.
 If you do this you can do a lot of other things a lot easier.
 Hancock does not know how the balance pads fit into the vagal nerve.
-Balance pads give them choice.
+Balance pads give them choice. nb.
+My guess: Among others, using balance pads brings presence to body sensations, and thus a more mindful relaxed state (a bit like ‘grounding’ exercises for humans), and thus allows to access the ventral vagal nervous system (« rest and digest », calm, social engagement etc.), in which a reset and healing can happen.

 Dr vet Rachel Bellini